chenjnelson/BL_Portfolio_Opt/README.md

 Black-Litterman Portfolio
 ------

-A general portfolio optimization problem is to build an allocation of assets that minimizes the portfolio variance for an expected return, thus creating an [efficient frontier] (https://www.investopedia.com/terms/e/efficientfrontier.asp).
+A general portfolio optimization problem is to build an allocation of assets that minimizes the portfolio variance for an expected return, thus creating an [efficient frontier](https://www.investopedia.com/terms/e/efficientfrontier.asp).

 The problem is outlined as such (no-shorting, which can also be changed in the formulation):